Ahmed-AmineHomman/Ahmed-Amine-Homman/README.md

 # 👋 Hello everyone! 👋

-I'm @Ahmed-AmineHomman, a research project leader at ClaraVista.
-My journey in the world of data and research began as a Data Analyst at AddUp, followed by a PhD in Applied Mathematics from Écoles des Ponts ParisTech (Paris-Est University).
-You can find my full resume on my [LinkedIn profile](https://www.linkedin.com/in/ahmedaminehomman/).

-During my PhD, I specialized in Molecular Simulation, developing C++ codes for simulations based on the [Dissipative Particle Dynamics](https://en.wikipedia.org/wiki/Dissipative_particle_dynamics) model.
-My PhD work is summarized in this [article](https://hal.archives-ouvertes.fr/hal-01180558).
-Since completing my PhD, I've transitioned to Data Science and Machine Learning, primarily using Python.
-My expertise includes machine learning frameworks for marketing applications such as product recommendations, natural language processing, and classification algorithms.

-Since early 2023, I have wholeheartedly embraced the advancements in Generative AI, gaining strong experience and specializing in this exciting field.
-This area has become my primary focus, and I am passionately exploring and contributing to the development of these innovative models.

-Thank you for visiting my profile!

-Take care,
-Ahmed-Amine Homman
+I'm @Ahmed-AmineHomman, a research project leader with a PhD in Applied Mathematics from Écoles des Ponts ParisTech.
+Over the years, I have explored the fascinating intersections of Molecular Simulation, Data Science, and, more recently, Generative AI.
+From developing C++ codes for complex physical simulations to applying machine learning for marketing applications, my work reflects my passion for solving challenging problems through rigorous analysis and innovative technology.

+This space is a window into the experiments, insights, and technical reflections that define my journey as a researcher and developer.
+Here, you’ll find studies on generative AI models, deep dives into data-driven solutions, and explorations of cutting-edge tools and methodologies.
+My aim is to share knowledge that is practical and inspiring, whether you're a fellow researcher, a curious professional, or simply someone fascinated by the world of AI and modeling.

+Since early 2023, I’ve focused extensively on Generative AI, an area I find both transformative and exciting.
+This blog allows me to document my learnings, share intriguing findings, and connect with others who share this enthusiasm.
+I hope to spark meaningful discussions and contribute to the growing community of researchers and practitioners in the field.

+Feel free to connect, ask questions, or share your thoughts: collaboration and dialogue are at the heart of progress.
+Together, let’s dive into the incredible world of science and technology! 🌟

+Welcome to my blog!